 Challenges in providing treatment

-While progress has been made in recent years, persistent treatment gaps in many countries threaten lives and compromise globally-agreed goals to curb the HIV epidemic by 2020.
-In the 25 countries that make up West and Central Africa, for example, only 58 per cent of those in need of ARV treatment receive it.
+While progress has been made in recent years, persistent treatment gaps in many countries threaten lives.
+Globally agreed goals to curb the HIV epidemic by 2020 were missed.

 Low HIV prevalence contexts

 Lower rates of HIV prevalence in West and Central Africa's 25 countries, ranging from two to 10 percent, have long resulted in less attention and investment in its overall HIV response.
-Here, according to UNAIDS, only 61 per cent of adults and 33 per cent of children living with HIV have access to ARVs, resulting in high numbers of deaths and an incidence outpacing treatment initiations.
+Here, according to UNAIDS, while more than three-quarters of adults now have access to ARVs, children living with HIV lag far behind, with only around one-third receiving treatment.

-In the Middle East and North Africa (MENA), it's even worse; while the rate of prevalence is very low (0.1 percent), only just over a third of people living with HIV in the region have access to treatment
+In the Middle East and North Africa (MENA), it's even worse; while the rate of prevalence is very low (0.1 percent), barely four in 10 people are on treatment.

 In countries like DRC, HIV is highly stigmatised and people hide their status.
 Payments for care and drugs is another major factor behind why people develop very advanced stages of disease and delay seeking care.